 GeneCards Summary for PDE11A Gene

 PDE11A (Phosphodiesterase 11A) is a Protein Coding gene.
 Diseases associated with PDE11A include Pigmented Nodular Adrenocortical Disease, Primary, 2 and Primary Pigmented Nodular Adrenocortical Disease.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Purine metabolism (KEGG).
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and cGMP binding.
 An important paralog of this gene is PDE5A.

 UniProtKB/Swiss-Prot for PDE11A Gene

 Plays a role in signal transduction by regulating the intracellular concentration of cyclic nucleotides cAMP and cGMP.
 Catalyzes the hydrolysis of both cAMP and cGMP to 5-AMP and 5-GMP, respectively.